Guide to Transgender and Gender Counseling Degrees and Schools

 Currently, there is no diploma in gender-diverse mental health or LGBTQ+ mental health, making it important to augment one’s graduate degree with a concentration or certificate focused on gender diversity.
 A concentration is for students who want to take a deep dive into a specific area of study, whereas a certificate is available to both students and mental health counselors who want to expand their awareness, knowledge, and skillset.

-To graduate, most psych programs require students to have an internship experience, creating a great opportunity for aspiring counselors to work in a trans-positive organization.
+To graduate, most psych programs require students to have an internship experience, creating a great opportunity for aspiring counselors to work in a trans-focused organization.
 Not only this, but to become a licensed counselor, many states also require a set number of supervision hours and client contact hours.
 Finding a clinical supervisor with experience and training in gender counseling can take time, making it important to network before you graduate.

 Southern Oregon University